 - Increasing nicotine strength for beginner-style devices

-In my case, I want to increase the nicotine strength of the e-juice that I already own to use in a device that is designed for high nicotine – the MyJet.
-Most of my e-juice is 6mg nicotine, but I’ve found that the MyJet is better with e-juice somewhere around 18mg.
+In my case, I want to increase the nicotine strength of an e-juice that I already own to use in a device that is designed for high nicotine.
+Most of my e-juice is 6mg nicotine, but the device I’m using is better with e-juice somewhere around 18mg.

 I don’t want to make an entire bottle of e-juice 18mg, so I’m going to try adding nicotine right to the tank, which holds 1.2ml.